 What's your plan for developing your product or service including some dates and milestones?

 First and foremost, we plan to have a fully functional product in a stand-alone environment completed in January of 2014.
 Currently inFlo’s prototype analysis tool is functioning as a workbook in Excel, written using VBA macros.
-Therefore, inFlo chose to move the product to a stand-alone environment not only as strategic business decision for increasing the pipeline of the company but also in order to improve capabilities for the tool.
-Once completed, during Q1 of 2014, we will begin to expand beta testing of Multigraph in order to upgrade the value and user experience.
+Therefore, inFlo chose to move the product to a stand-alone environment not only as a strategic business decision to increase the pipeline of the company, but also in order to improve capabilities for the tool.
+Once completed, during Q1 of 2014, we will begin to expand alpha testing of Multigraph in order to upgrade the value and user experience.
 Also, we will be conducting business meetings with industry leaders in various sectors in order to increase exposure for the product as well as receive feedback for the future.
+Once the core functionality is tested and developed, we plan to begin beta testing in early Q2 2014.

 With investments, during Q2 and Q3 of 2014, we would like to begin improving processing and data storage by purchasing server space in order to initiate inFlo’s web application development project.
 This will allow inFlo’s product to incorporate real-time analytics for on-the-fly data analysis as well as the ability to store large amounts of Multigraph data externally.
 As a company, we feel that this project could improve user experience and pipeline for future product offerings.